Geometric Manin's Conjecture for Fano 3-Folds: Picard Rank 3

 Such nef curve classes $\alpha = a l_1 + b l_2 - c e$ satisfy the equations

 The solutions are those classes in $\mathscr{C}_X$, as well as $2l_1$, $2l_2$, $l_1+l_2$, $l_1+2l_2-2e$, $2l_1+l_2-2e$, and $2l_1+2l_2-4e$.

-The curves of class $l_1$, $l_2$, and $l_1+l_2$ may be freely broken because they each constitute a class of curves on $W$ and we already known conjecture \ref{GMC} for $W$.
+The curves of class $2l_1$, $2l_2$, and $l_1+l_2$ may be freely broken because they each constitute a class of curves on $W$ and we already know Theorem \ref{Main Result} for $W$.
 Under pseudosymmetry, the curves of class $l_1+2l_2-2e$ and $2l_1+l_2-2e$ may both be transformed to class $l_1+l_2$, which we just said are freely breakable.
 Similarly, the curves of class $2l_1+2l_2-4e$ are transformed to class $2l_2$.

-\textbf{Irreducible Spaces and Fibers:} The curves of class $l_1$ and $l_2$ are parameterized by an irreducible space and they have irreducible fibers because they correspond to classes in $W$ for which this is already known.
+\textbf{Irreducible Spaces and Fibers:} The curves of class $l_1$ and $l_2$ are parameterized by an irreducible space whose universal family has irreducible fibers because they correspond to classes in $W$ for which this is already known.
 The same holds for curves of class $l_1+l_2-2e$ because they are are transformed to $l_2$ under pseudosymmetry.

 A curve of class $l_1+l_2-e$ is determined by the choice of a line $x \subset \mathbb{P}^2$ and a degree one morphism $x \rightarrow \mathbb{P}^2$ whose graph lies in $W$ and intersects the curve $c$.
 Clearly, the space of lines $x$ in $\mathbb{P}^2$ is irreducible.
 The condition that the graph of $x \rightarrow \mathbb{P}^1$ lies in $W$ is linear in the coefficients of the morphism.
 Moreover, the projection $\pi_1(c)$ of $c$ in $\mathbb{P}^2$ intersects a fixed line $x$ in two points $\pi_1(p)$ and $\pi_1(q)$.
 In order for its graph to intersect $c$, the morphism $x \rightarrow \mathbb{P}^2$ must map either $\pi_1(p) \mapsto \pi_2(p)$ or $\pi_1(q) \mapsto \pi_2(q)$; both these conditions are likewise linear in the coefficients of the morphism.
 The monodromy action of the linear system $|H_1|$ is transitive by \ref{Monodromy}, so it follows that the moduli space of curves of class $l_1+l_2-e$ is indeed irreducible.